 Do you sleep well at night?
 Does your partner?
 Partner disturbance is a common reason people don’t sleep well at night.
-From snoring and accidental kicking to breathing too close to your face – they are enough to make anyone consider a bigger bed – or a bed of their own!
+From snoring and accidental kicking to breathing too close to your face – they are enough to make anyone consider a bigger bed – or one of their own!

-Our long-standing mattress mantra is the bigger the bed the better the sleep – whether you’re sleeping solo or sharing your bed with a partner.
-According to our latest consumer research*, a double bed is still the most popular size in the UK at 41%, followed by king at 33%, single at 11% and small double at 6%.
+Our long-standing mattress mantra is the bigger the bed, the better the sleep – whether you’re sleeping solo or sharing with a partner.
+According to our latest consumer research*, a double is still the most popular size in the UK at 41%, followed by king at 33%, single at 11% and small double at 6%.
 However, a standard double is only 135cm (4ft 6”) wide, which only provides each user with just 67.5cm or about 2ft 3” of space each.
 This is the same space that we give a baby in a cot!

 Some couples may find a smaller bed more intimate and cosier, but with so little room to move, you’re more likely to disturb your partner every time you change position, resulting in a poor night’s sleep.
 Your bed should also be 4-6in (10-15cm) longer than the tallest partner – anyone over 6ft (1.8m) tall should consider a bed longer than standard.
-Read more in our bed and mattress size guide.
+Read more in our mattress size guide.

 Shop together for a new bed